fuseday/torque/README.md

 # torque
-A library to make frontent communication with backend, amazingly easy.
+A library to make frontend communication with backend, amazingly easy.